Course materials and documentation for DS2002

 If the initial examples feel like a breeze, challenge yourself with activities in the Advanced Concepts section and explore the resource links at the end of this post.

-All scripts should be written in a way that takes into account several factors:
+Scripts should be written in a way that takes into account several factors:

 A well-formatted bash script begins with a “shebang” line: